 He smiled at her enthusiasm.
 "Don't you want to know how much?"

 He laughed at the tiny blond.
 "You teach two classes a day, three times a week, morning and evening.
 There will be two classes of each level to start.
 Maybe more if needed in the future and each class pays $100.
-The students will all vary in age.
+The students vary in age.
 Sound okay?"

 "Yep, can do, what time is the first class?"